clj-syd/curriculum/outline/intro.md

 ### EXERCISE: Basic arithmetic

 Take your height in feet and inches and convert it to inches using arithmetic in Clojure.
+(For those of you that grew up metric-only, there are 12 inches in a foot).

 Then convert that to centimeters.
 There are 2.54 centimeters in an inch.